FPGAwars/apio/docs/cmd-apio-devices.md

 ## apio devices

-The `apio devices` command group lists devices connected to your computer.
+The `apio devices` command group scans and displays devices connected to your computer.
 It is mainly used for diagnosing connectivity or driver issues.

 <h3>Options</h3>